mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 You may prefer to send web data server side in order to reduce both the the number of calls the browser makes, and the size of your web site.
 In this scenario, events are sent to mParticle's servers, and then forwarded from mParticle's servers to GA4.

 To send data server side, check `Forward Requests Server Side` in the Connection Settings.
-Add the `Measurement ID` and you will also need to include a `Measurement Protocol API Secret`.
+Add the `Measurement ID` and you will also need to include a `Measurement Protocol API Secret for Web Stream`.
 On GA4, each data stream can have one or more `Measurement Protocol API Secrets`.
 To create one:
 1. Locate your data stream where you viewed your Measurement ID from above.
 2. Click on `Measurement Protocol API Secrets`
 3. Click `Create`.